kongyew/greenplum-spark-connector/README.md

 [![GitPitch](https://gitpitch.com/assets/badge.svg)](https://gitpitch.com/kongyew/greenplum-spark-connector)

 # Getting started with Greenplum and Apache Spark in minutes
 This page provides how to get started with Greenplum and Apache Spark.
-You can use these examples to perform these usecases.
+You can use these examples to apply these use cases.

 # Greenplum - Spark Architecture: